Republican Senator Graham says Trump receptive to shutdown deal idea

 Republican Senator Richard Shelby warned on CBS' "Face the Nation" that negotiations were at an impasse and the shutdown "could last a long, long time."

-Democratic U.S. Representative Hakeem Jeffries said the country needs comprehensive immigration reform and border security.
+Democratic U.S. Representative Hakeem Jeffries said the country needed comprehensive immigration reform and border security.

 "We are not willing to pay $2.5 billion or $5 billion and wasting taxpayer dollars on a ransom note because Donald Trump decided that he was going to shut down the government and hold the American people hostage," Jeffries said on ABC.

+Democrats take control of the U.S. House of Representatives this week, following November's congressional elections.

-(Additional reporting by Christopher Bing and Doina Chiacu; Editing by Phil Berlowitz)
+(Reporting by Timothy Gardner and David Lawder; Additional reporting by Christopher Bing and Doina Chiacu; Writing by David Lawder; Editing by Phil Berlowitz and Peter Cooney)